 A contractor's business payroll is in constant fluctuation due to seasonality, job availability, and the ebb and flow of a single project.
 With workers’ compensation rates directly related to employee payroll, it is at the benefit of the contractor to have the payroll service and workers’ compensation handled by the same provider.
 This will ensure the business owner doesn’t overpay for coverage or risk a substantial bill during a year-end audit.

 CCIS has partnered with an established payroll company to provide both workers’ compensation coverage and payroll services under the CCIS roof.
 Contractors will have the best-in-class payroll service and insurance agents at their service for their required insurance needs.
-The Pay-by-Pay Premium Payment Program** eliminates up-front deposits, offers a pay-as-you-go payment option, and eliminates the need to write checks.
+The Premium Payroll Integration Program** eliminates up-front deposits, offers a pay-as-you-go payment option, and eliminates the need to write checks.

 *Mandatory state assessment fees may be required.